Skip to content

 creates range(start Integer, end Integer) List<Integer> Integer sequence [start, end)

-List reads length first transforms sort reverse creates range
+List creates length derives first sort reverse slice creates range

 from